The 13 Most Common Occupational Therapy Settings

 - They aren’t safe to go home

-- Cannot tolerate three hours a day of aggressive inpatient rehab
+- They cannot tolerate three hours a day of aggressive inpatient rehab

-- Don’t have an approved inpatient rehab diagnosis.
+- They don’t have an approved inpatient rehab diagnosis.
 (A patient can have any diagnosis that affects their functioning to be approved for a subacute rehab stay, unlike inpatient rehab.)

 While patients receive less daily therapy than inpatient rehab, they will typically have longer stays in subacute rehab before they are discharged home or to long-term care.
 OTs in subacute rehab will also address the same self-care/ADL components as inpatient rehab therapists.